FREQUENTLY ASKED QUESTIONS:

 Can the CE required to maintain certain professional designations meet some or all of the CE requirements for IARs?

 Yes, credits from CE courses taken to maintain professional designations can apply to the IAR CE program so long as the provider and course have been approved through Prometric for IAR CE purposes.
-Providers will likely promote the fact that certain courses qualify for IAR CE so IARs can look for courses that meet the CE requirements for both IAR CE and their professional designations.
+Reach directly out to your approved content provider to inquire which of their courses will satisfy both requirements.
+The IAR CE approved provider list on NASAA’s website identifies those providers that offer courses approved for both IAR CE and a professional designation.

 FAILURE TO COMPLETE